 Sink Aerators

-I know what you are thinking— what the H-E-double L is a sink aerator?
-My husband's grandmother once mentioned cleaning it, and I had to quickly Google what she was talking about.
-To clarify, this is the mesh screen disk that sits where the water comes out of the faucet.
+I know what you are thinking — what the H-E-double L is a sink aerator?
+It's the mesh screen disk that sits where the water comes out of the faucet.

-I want to warn you, if you have never cleaned these areas of your home and you live in a part of the nation with hard water, what you are about to find is startling.
+I want to warn you — if you've never cleaned these areas of your home and you live in a part of the nation with hard water, what you're about to find is startling.
 White calcium deposits form on this part of your sink from just running the water.
-And because it's located on the underbelly of the spout, you have likely missed the buildup for a while.
+And because it's located on the underbelly of the spout, you've probably missed the buildup for a while.

-Once this is done, you can gently scrub the aerator with a toothbrush and break away the remaining deposits!
-For those with bigger buildup, you may need to repeat this process a few times.
+Once this is done, gently scrub the aerator with a toothbrush and break away the remaining deposits!
+For those with more buildup (like if you've never done it before), you may need to repeat this process a few times.

-Vinegar should never be used on aluminum or copper.
-Always take the time to spot check your cleaning products on an inconspicuous part of the area that you plan to clean to determine if they are compatible before applying the product anywhere else.
+Never use vinegar on aluminum or copper.
+Always take the time to spot-check your cleaning products on an inconspicuous part of the area that you plan to clean to determine if they are compatible before applying the product anywhere else.

 Pillows

-Another household item that you need to clean regularly is your pillows.
-Even with a pillowcase protecting it, these home accessories can be filled with sweat, skin cells, saliva, pet hair and dander, dust, mold, and many other allergens that can make you sick.
-By taking the time to wash your pillows at least every three months, you can breathe much easier during the night.
+You don't often think about it, but pillows can be pretty gross.
+Even with pillowcases protecting them, these home accessories can be filled with sweat, skin cells, saliva, pet hair and dander, dust, mold, and many other allergens that can make you sick.
+Take the time to wash your pillows at least every three months, and you can breathe much easier during the night.

 Mattresses

 Just like your pillows, your mattress can be a breeding ground for allergens and dust mites.
-Studies show that a daily vacuuming of your mattress surface can greatly reduce the instance of these critters and irritants, but who has time for that?
-Mattress Firm notes that while the daily cleanings are best, if you aim to do this once or twice a month, it can suffice.
+Studies show that vacuuming your mattress daily can greatly reduce the instances of these critters and irritants, but who has time for that?
+While the daily cleanings are best, if you aim to do this once or twice a month, it will probably be enough.

-They also advise that you let direct sunlight hit your bed to help dry out the dust mites and run a dehumidifier to make this potential dust mite home less hospitable.
-Consider investing in a waterproof mattress cover to limit your mattress's exposure to these irritants altogether.
+Letting direct sunlight hit your bed can help dry out the dust mites, and running a dehumidifier makes this potential dust mite home less hospitable.
+I've invested in a waterproof mattress cover to limit my mattress's exposure to these irritants altogether.

 Bathroom Rugs